motional/nuplan-devkit/docs/competition.md

 ### Competition Timeline

-*   January 16th, 2023 - Warm-up phase opens for submission
+*   January 30th, 2023 - Warm-up phase and Test phase opens for submission
-*   January 30th, 2023 - Test phase opens for submission
+*   May 18th, 2023 - Competition closes
-*   End of April (exact dates TBA), 2023 - Competition closes
+*   May 19th, 2023 - Finalists are announced and invited to share their code with us for verification
-*   May (exact dates TBA), 2023 - Finalists are announced and invited to share their code with us for verification
+*   June 2th, 2023 - Winners are announced
-*   May (exact dates TBA), 2023 - Winners are announced
+*   June 18th, 2023 - The competition results are presented at the [New Advances On Autonomous Driving](https://opendrivelab.com/event/cvpr23_ADworkshop) workshop at CVPR 2023

 ### How to enter